rule

 Text 47

-For others of transcendental realization in the yoga in which one conquers the very powerful material world, You are also the one, pacifying Original Person whom they enter.
-But while it for them is a thing hard to accomplish that is not the case for the ones who serve You.
+Also for others of transcendental realization in yoga - the method by which one conquers the very powerful material world - You are the one, pacifying Original Person to embark on.
+But that is a thing hard to accomplish for them, while such is not the case for those of service unto You.

 For others of the transcendental realization of unifying by the strength of powerfully conquering over the material nature, You are also that one pacifying original person they enter into, but for them it is a lot of work whereas that is not so for the ones who serve You.
 (Vedabase)